Home » Recipe Type » Preserves » Quince Jelly with Optional Apple and Chilli

 Quince jelly is really versatile – with or without the apples and chilli.
 It’s actually fabulous spread on buttered bread or toast, just as you’d have jam.
 It has a lovely flavour.
 But you can enjoy it in lots of other ways too.

 It’s perhaps best known as an excellent accompaniment to cheese in much the same way as membrillo.
-Add a jar to your Christmas or dinner party cheeseboard, it’s bound to go down well.
+Add a pot to your Christmas or dinner party cheeseboard, it’s bound to go down well.
 Whilst we’re talking Christmas, a jar of homemade quince jelly would make a lovely festive gift.

 Add it to sauces, gravies and stews for a bit of sweetness and additional flavour.
 It works particularly well to liven up a tomato sauce, especially one made with tinned tomatoes.